x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 ## Option 2: Send mail directly from your printer or application to Office 365 (direct send)

 Choose this option when:

+- Your environment uses Microsoft Security Defaults or multi-factor authentication (MFA).

 - SMTP client submission (Option 1) is not compatible with your business needs or with your device.